top of page

 • Are the smoke and carbon monoxide alarms in good working order?

 • Is cell phone coverage adequate indoors?
-What's the state of the internet service in the neighborhood?
+What's the state of the internet service in the neighbourhood?

 • What kind of heating and cooling system does the house have?